OISF/suricata/doc/userguide/upgrade.rst

   like `alert ip`.
 - ``ldap`` has bound the maximum number of responses per transaction to 1024 by default.
+- VXLAN packets now contain the 8-byte VXLAN header.
+  Note that for other tunnels such as ERSPAN2, packets already contained the ERSPAN2 header.

 Changes for Library Users and Plugin Developers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~